• Skip to primary navigation

 Alternatively, for a super easy peanut butter snack, check out my 3 ingredient peanut butter cookies!

-You'll only need a few common pantry ingredients to make these muffins, including:
+You'll only need a few common pantry ingredients including:

 Notes about the ingredients

 Peanut butter which is runny, smooth and natural.
-I haven't tested this recipe with peanut butter which has added oils to it but I think it would work!
+I haven't tested this recipe with peanut butter with added oils, but I think it would work!

 Even though these are eggless peanut butter muffins, you don't need any special egg replacers!